Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/7-Build_Simple_Parachain/1-Build_Simple_Parachain_Slides.md

 ## Time to look into the code

+Our PBA parachain is a trimmed down version of

 > https://github.com/paritytech/polkadot/tree/master/parachain/test-parachains/adder

 ---

 ## Exercise

-Make the state of the Parachain a fixed sized field that evolves at each block according to Game of Life and print the state of each collation.
+Make the state of the Parachain a fixed sized 2d field (e.g. 25x25) that evolves at each block according to Game of Life and print the state at each block.

 > https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life